 For a child in need of assistance case that becomes a termination of parental rights case, the fee limitations shall apply to each case separately.
 For example, the attorney could claim up to $1,200 for the child in need of assistance case and up to $1,800 for the termination of parental rights case.

 Claims will not be paid in excess of the fee limitations unless the attorney seeks and obtains authorization from the appointing court to exceed the fee limitations prior to exceeding the fee limitations.
 See examples of an order authorizing the attorney to exceed fee limitations on the State Public Defender website.

-The hourly rates shall apply to adult and appellate cases to which the attorney was appointed after June 30, 2006:
+The hourly rates shall apply to adult and appellate cases to which the attorney was appointed on or after June 30, 2007 through June 30, 2019.

 Class A felonies $70/hour

 Class B felonies $65/hour

 All other criminal cases $60/hour

 All other cases $60/hour